A Holistic Nurse’s Guide to Creating a Healing Space at Home

 A quiet closing

-It is about recognizing that healing is not only something that happens through treatment.
-It also happens through the spaces we create and the way we show up within them.
+It is about recognizing that healing extends far beyond medicine and medical care.
+It unfolds through the spaces we create and the energy we embody within them.

-Over time, I have realized I am not simply preparing a room.
+Over time, I have come to realize I am doing far more than preparing a room.

 There are also moments when care wants to take a more tangible form.